-Not all anomalies in your network have hostile intent.
-Many "attacks" might be result from a lack of user expertise or from simple user error.
-This is does not imply that such errors are not dangerous: the case of the 1980 ARPAnet collapse is a clear example of how devastating a simple mistake can be.
+all anomalies in your network have hostile intent.
+Many "attacks" might be result in a lack of user expertise or from simple user error.
+This is does not imply that such ors are not dangerous: the case of the 1980 ARPAnet collapse is a clear example of v devastating a simple mistake can be.

-(d) Automated Agents
+Automated Agents

-This category includes such things as worms (such as the infamous 1988 Internet Worm), automated hacking tools, viruses, and Trojan software.
-There does not need to be a human active in order to attack systems a good example of this is the recent Melissa macro virus.
-With minimal modification, the Melissa virus would be capable of sending whatever document is being worked on to an email address effectively leaking information.
+is category includes such things as worms (such as the infamous 1988 Internet Worm), tomated hacking tools, viruses, and Trojan software.
+There does not need to be a man active in order to attack systems a good example of this is the recent Melissa acro virus.
+With minimal modification, the Melissa virus would be capable of sending natever document is being worked on to an email address effectively leaking formation.

-(e) Expert Hackers
+) Expert Hackers

-A number of expert hacker groups have been in the media over the past few years as government witnesses, software developers, and network security experts.
-These groups do not merely use exploits written by others; they produce tools of their own12.
-They constitute the highest skill level that network security will be faced with; an administrator can expect to see completely new attacks, if any signs remain at all.
-The reason behind a given attack may differ wildly: recreation, industrial espionage, fraud, and attempts by foreign governments to destabilise national infrastructure have all been proposed as causes for intrusions.
+number of expert hacker groups have been in the media over the past few years as overnment witnesses, software developers, and network security experts .
+These groups o not merely use exploits written by others; they produce tools of their own12.
+They onstitute the highest skill level that network security will be faced with; an administrator an expect to see completely new attacks, if any signs remain at all.
+The reason behind a given attack may differ wildly: recreation, industrial espionage, fraud, and attempts by foreign governments to destabilize national infrastructure have all been proposed as causes for intrusions.
 To place this discussion into context, consider some specific reports: